An official website of the United States government

 Trial Status: active

-This is a Phase II, multisite, open-label, single arm study with two parts in
+This is a Phase II, multisite, open-label study consisting of two parts in participants

-participants with advanced/metastatic NSCLC which progressed after a first-line
+with advanced/metastatic Non-small Cell Lung Cancer (NSCLC) which progressed after a

-Part 1 is safety run-in with BNT327 (Dose 1 or Dose 2) plus docetaxel and will include up
+Part 1 is a safety run-in with pumitamig (Dose 1 or Dose 2) plus docetaxel and will

-to 12 participants to be treated in Part 1A and 1B sequentially.
+include up to 12 participants in total to be treated in Part 1A and 1B sequentially.

-Part 2 is a dose expansion at the deemed safe dose of BNT327 plus docetaxel.
+Part 2 is a dose expansion at the deemed safe dose of pumitamig plus docetaxel and will

 Inclusion Criteria

-Participants must have received minimum two cycles of immunotherapy in first-line treatment to be eligible to this trial.
+Participants must have received minimum two cycles of immunotherapy in first-line treatment to be eligible to this study.

 Historical PD-L1 results must be available.

-Patients with actionable genetic alterations are allowed to be enrolled if patients received locally approved and available targeted agent in combination with immunotherapy in first-line advanced/metastatic setting.
+Participants with actionable genetic alterations may be enrolled if they received locally approved and available targeted agent in combination with immunotherapy in first-line advanced/metastatic setting.

-Enrollment of participants with primary resistance (best response being radiological progression to prior immunochemotherapy) will be capped under 30% in the overall trial population.
+Enrollment of participants with primary resistance (best response being radiological progression to prior immunochemotherapy) will be kept below 30% in the overall study population.

 Eastern cooperative oncology group performance status of 0 or 1.